jaredmusil/iawsc-data-toolbox/README.md

 Version
 -------

-The most up to date version is 0.5
+The most up to date version is 0.6

+- Fixed bug where program would crash if output files are not moved.
+The program now overwrites existing files.
+- The help tab instructions were improved and a few grammar mistakes corrected.